 - Need for further exchanges and/or breast lifts overtime

 Implants are man-made devices that are not meant to last forever.
 You can expect to change them about every 10-15 years and possibly sooner.

 Athletic women, be patient.
 Most can resume work and social outings within days of having an augmentation, but intense exercises should be put on hold until you get it cleared with Dr. Downey.
 For most, this means avoiding anything in the first 2 weeks that can raise the heart rate and blood pressure.
 You will also not be allowed to lift more than 5-10 lbs for at least 4 weeks.
 At 6 weeks, you may be released to full normal unrestricted activity with a gradual ease into it.

 To protect your incision in the fold of the breast, you will be told to avoid underwire for 6 weeks.
 Scars will be present, but those will greatly improve by about 6 months.
 Depending on the placement and type of implant, you may experience temporary “high riding” or a higher placement of the implants in the initial period.
 This will settle out and “drop” over the first 3 months to the final position.
 Dr. Downey may advise or may strictly prohibit breast massage, so be sure to clarify this before performing it.

 Some pain and discomfort is expected in the first few days, which will be eased with pain medication.
 Bruising and swelling may also be expected though extreme swelling and pain on one side only may indicate a problem and warrants a call to the doctor immediately.

 You will also be given a short course of antibiotics to prevent infection.
 The bra and dressings should be left in place for 48 hours, after which you can remove and begin showering regularly.
 Avoid baths or submerging your breasts in water for at least 4 weeks.

 Request Your Consultation

-To learn more about breast augmentation and implants, you can schedule an appointment online or you can call +1 713-496-2427
+To learn more about breast augmentation houston, you can schedule an appointment online or you can call +1 713-496-2427